 A Relaxing, Colorful Fall Stroll Along the Aspen Nature Loop

 The Aspen Nature Loop is one of 3 hiking trails, all varying in intensity and scenery, located at the Flagstaff Arizona Snowbowl, a popular winter skiing and summertime hiking destination.
-Each year, around mid to late October, Snowbowl’s trails liven up with the vibrant yellow hues of the Northern Arizona fall season.
+Each year, around mid to late October, the trails at Snowbowl liven up with the vibrant yellow hues of the Northern Arizona fall season.

 Hiking the Aspen Nature Loop in autumn

-The beginning and end of the trail features the best leaf peeping opportunities due to the dense aspen groves.
-In addition to the fall foliage, the mountain and meadow views are also spectacular.
+The beginning and end of the trail features the best fall color due to the dense aspen groves.
+In addition to the spectacular fall foliage, the mountain and meadow views are also mesmerizing.
 The aspens surrounding the mountains makes for some really great fall photos – so be sure to bring your camera!

-The middle of the trail takes you through ponderosa pines, not as exciting as the fall colors, although the views are still beautiful.
-Flagstaff is located within the largest continuous ponderosa pine forest in the world.
-The ponderosa grows at elevations of 6000-8000 feet, making Flagstaff the ideal setting for these pretty trees.
+The middle of the trail takes you through ponderosa pines, and while the scenery is not as exciting as the vibrant fall colors, the views are still beautiful.
+Flagstaff is located within the largest contiguous ponderosa pine forest in the world.
+Ponderosa pines grow at elevations of 6000-8000 feet, making Flagstaff the ideal setting for these pretty trees.
 The Coconino County National Forest, which surrounds Flagstaff and Sedona, is home to many wonderful trails.

 Beautiful mountain scenery…